andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 It includes everything you need to communicate with your HUE-Bridge directly using https-request via the restful API V2 (CLIP API)
 You wont be dependent on badly maintained contribs anymore.
 It has example nodes that can directly edited and used for your flow.

-With Version 3.1 this is almost as easy to setup like some contribs that are available.
+From Version 3.1 upwards this is almost as easy to setup like some contribs that are available.
 I am assuming a setup with 1 bridge, 30 lights, 4 motion sensors, 5 buttons, 25 scenes can be done in under 2 hours.
 Dont be afraid, replace step-by-step, it will be easy. :)

-Thanks to user ralfhille, who created the header node and the concept!
+>Thanks to everyone who participated with ideas and/or additional flows, that made this repoitory even better (credits below)

 This flow has one contrib, that need zero maintainance!
 ------------

 https://github.com/yadomi/node-red-contrib-philipshue-events

-Thanks to yadomi making this contrib!

 Before importing my Flow, it is important to install yadomi´s contrib first
 ---